yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 The resulting wrong horizontal particle motion and wrong waveforms in the ray (LQT) coordinate system lead to a wrong shear wave splitting measurement.

-Here we provide a test with seismological data for your personal _SplitLab_ version and a suggested correction of the _SplitLab_ function `getFileAndEQseconds.m` for the publicly available _SplitLab_ versions.
+Here, I provide a test with seismological data for your personal _SplitLab_ version and a suggested correction of the _SplitLab_ function `getFileAndEQseconds.m` for the publicly available _SplitLab_ versions.

 This modified _SplitLab_ function is also introduced by [_StackSplit_](https://github.com/michaelgrund/stacksplit)